Why do we need a National register – the current system seems to work fine?

 You will have the choice of:

-- Going on a refresher course, or undertaking other training – via the ARTP accredited training route (ICST blended learning – a mix of online and a half day practical skills workshop), or with another trainer/training organisation.
+- Going on a refresher course, or undertaking other training – for example, via the PCRS endorsed ARTP spirometry course (an online programme supported by a half day practical skills workshop), or with another trainer/training organisation.

 - If you feel confident of your skills, you could progress directly to be assessed, and if you are deemed to be competent, then you will be added to the National register.
 This route is known as the Experienced Practitioner Scheme.